Philippus/elastic4s/README.md

 ## Syntax

-Here is a list of the common operations and the syntax used to create requests.

-For more details on each operation click through to the readme page.
-For options that are not yet documented, refer to the Elasticsearch documentation as the DSL closely mirrors the standard Java API.
+Here is a list of the common requests and the syntax used to create them.
+For more details on each request click through to the readme page.
+For options that are not yet documented, refer to the Elasticsearch documentation as the DSL closely mirrors the standard Java API / REST API.

 | Operation                                 | Samuel Normal Form Syntax |
 |-------------------------------------------|----------------|